aadcg/lisp-unit2/README.md

   defaults to all packages being tested.
 We attempt to make a good default if nothing is provided

+Once you have a test-result-db (or list there of) you can call `rerun-tests` or `rerun-failures` to rerun and produce new results.

 #### Test Organization: Names, Tags, and Packages